lassemik-stud/Master/README.md

 ### Preprocessing
 The goal is to convert data into feature space.
 Scale features, handle missing data.
 In stylometric terminology this is "feature extraction".
 In ML it is just part of preprocessing.
+- [ ] Load dataset into class
+- [ ] Split dataset into TRAIN, VALIDATION and CALIBRATION SET
 - [ ]
 - [ ] Identify python libraries for the task
 **Libraries**